Key Technical Points for Winter Vegetables under Cold, Snowy and Low‑Light Weather

 -

-Optimizing water and fertilizer management
+Optimize water and fertilizer

 -